subhojit777/drupal-vim/README.md

 11. vim +BundleInstall +qall
 ```

 And you are good to go!
-Enjoy vim :)

 ## Features
 ### Autocomplete